aptos-labs/aptos-core/ecosystem/typescript/sdk/README.md

 ## Documentation and examples

-- [The Aptos documentation site](https://aptos.dev/sdks/ts-sdk/index) provides step-by-step instructions, code snippets, and best practices to use this library.
+- [The Supra documentation site](https://aptos.dev/sdks/ts-sdk/index) provides step-by-step instructions, code snippets, and best practices to use this library.
 - You can view the generated [Type Doc](https://aptos-labs.github.io/ts-sdk-doc/) for the latest release of the SDK.
 - For in-depth examples, check out the [examples](./examples) folder with ready-made `package.json` files to get you going quickly!